If you’re needing help with solving common tomato growing problems this summer then look no further.

 I hope you never have to deal with these problems.
 But, chances are that the longer you grow your tomatoes, the better chances you will see these pesky issues.

-So, I hope that you find these solutions for tomato insects and disease identification in tomatoes helpful.
+It’s a good idea for any home gardener to follow these prevention tips.
+I hope that you find these solutions for tomato insects and disease identification in tomatoes helpful.
 Here’s some links that you might find helpful:

 More resources for growing tomatoes